Image Classification and Segmentation

 Introduction

 Image segmentation and classification are very important topics in GIS and remote sensing applications.
-Both approaches are to extracting features from imagery based on objects.
+Both are approaches to extracting features from imagery based on objects.
 Segmentation groups pixels in close proximity and having similar spectral characteristics into a segment, which doesn't need any training data and is considered as unsupervised learning.
 In contrast, image classification is a type of supervised learning which classifies each pixel to a class in the training data.
 In this guide, we are going to demonstrate both techniques using ArcGIS API for Python.

 import arcgis